Ariane Moffatt: Career

 Moffatt's fourth album, MA (the title references both the Japanese concept of negative space and Moffatt's initials) was released in 2012.
 It marked the first time the singer has composed songs in English.
 In an interview with Hour Moffatt explained that the effort had been inspired by her surroundings: "My studio is in Mile End, I live nearby as well, the neighbourhood is bilingual and so is the music scene I'm attracted to, which is very palpable around here," she told Hour.
 "I was looking for a space to compose, somewhere inspiring and luminous.
 I was on a kind of sabbatical, exploring and playing around, with no deadline to make an album.
 I was just composing and recording here in my little bubble, all by myself.
 I ended up with a bunch of songs, half of them in English, half in French."

 Moffatt was a judge on season 1 of La voix and returned for season 4.

 Moffatt has also performed in the group Louve, with Salomé Leclerc, Marie-Pierre Arthur, Amylie and Laurence Lafond-Beaulne.

-In March 2019, she was one of 11 singers from Quebec, alongside Ginette Reno, Diane Dufresne, Céline Dion, Isabelle Boulay, Luce Dufault, Louise Forestier, Laurence Jalbert, Catherine Major, Marie Denise Pelletier and Marie-Élaine Thibert, who participated in a supergroup recording of Renée Claude's 1971 single "Tu trouveras la paix" after Claude's diagnosis with Alzheimer's disease was announced.
+In March 2019, she was one of 11 singers from Quebec, alongside Ginette Reno, Diane Dufresne, Celine Dion, Isabelle Boulay, Luce Dufault, Louise Forestier, Laurence Jalbert, Catherine Major, Marie Denise Pelletier and Marie-Élaine Thibert, who participated in a supergroup recording of Renée Claude's 1971 single "Tu trouveras la paix" after Claude's diagnosis with Alzheimer's disease was announced.

+In 2024 she had an acting role in the musical comedy film Sisters and Neighbors!
+(Nos belles-sœurs).

 Personal life

 On 26 February 2012, Moffatt came out as lesbian in an interview with Guy Lepage on the popular Quebec talk show Tout le monde en parle.
 On 14 February 2013, Moffatt announced that her fiancée was pregnant with twins, due for summer 2013.
+The two boys, Paul and Henri, were born on 9 July of that year.